Owen-Dechow/herdgen/README.md

 The original Cow Progress program used an older version of [python-inbreeding](https://github.com/Owen-Dechow/inbreeding-python) to calculate inbreeding coefficients.
-Herd Genetics uses an updated version of that some package which accounts for inbreeding of common ancestors.
+Herd Genetics uses an updated version of that same package which accounts for inbreeding of common ancestors.

 ### 2. XLSX Files